The Saturday Night Problem Every Greek Restaurant Owner Knows

 With the right automation setup, you can:

-• Track inventory in near real-time by connecting your POS system to a spreadsheet or lightweight inventory tool, with n8n or Make handling the sync automatically after each service
+- Track inventory in near real-time with a custom AMOX-built layer that connects your POS system to an inventory dashboard and syncs automatically after each service

-• Predict weekly order quantities using historical sales data and upcoming reservation numbers, with a ChatGPT-powered summary that tells you "based on last three Saturdays and your 47 reservations this weekend, you'll likely need X kilos of lamb and Y liters of olive oil"
+- Predict weekly order quantities using historical sales data and upcoming reservation numbers, with an AI-powered summary that tells you "based on last three Saturdays and your 47 reservations this weekend, you'll likely need X kilos of lamb and Y liters of olive oil"

 For businesses that also need to stay compliant with Greek tax and reporting requirements, automation tools can connect to myDATA APIs to keep your digital bookkeeping in sync — reducing the end-of-month scramble that every Greek business owner knows too well.